113ll3/Ibmclouddocscli/reference/ibmcloud/cli_file_storage.md

 ```
 ibmcloud sl file volume-order --storage-type performance --size 1000 --iops 4000  -d dal09
 ```
+{: codeblock}

-This command orders a performance volume with size is 1000GB, IOPS is 4000, located at `dal09`.
+This command orders a performance volume with size is 1000 GB, IOPS is 4000, and in datacenter `dal09`.

 ## ibmcloud sl file volume-modify
 {: #sl_file_volume_modify}